theHaziqali/Four-way-Traffice-light-system/README.md

 # Four-way-Traffice-light-system
-Four-way Traffic light system, to control the traffic on the highway using Digital logic designs concepts on Proteus There is Word report further to explain each and everything
+Four-way Traffic light system, to control the traffic on the highway using Digital logic designs concepts on Proteus There is Word report further to explain each and everything.